 The sum of the calculations above equals the income incentive fee.
 The income incentive fee is appropriately prorated for any period of less than three months and adjusted for any share issuances or repurchases during the calendar quarter.
-The income incentive fee for the years ended December 31, 2015, 2014 and 2013 totaled \$6,582, \$5,588 and \$5,211, respectively.
+The income incentive fee for the years ended December 31, 2017, 2016 and 2015 totaled \$8,913, \$7,375 and \$6,582, respectively.
+As of December 31, 2017 and 2016, the income incentive fee payable was \$2,154 and \$2,197, respectively; such amounts are reported in the management and incentive fees payable - due to affiliate line on the consolidated statements of assets and liabilities.

 The second part of the incentive fee is a capital gains incentive fee that is determined and paid in arrears as of the end of each fiscal year (or upon termination of the Investment Advisory Agreement, as of the termination date), and equals 20.0% of the net capital gains as of the end of the fiscal year.
-In determining the capital gains incentive fee to be paid to the Investment Advisor, the Company calculates the cumulative aggregate realized capital gains and cumulative aggregate realized capital losses since the Formation Transactions, and the aggregate unrealized capital depreciation as of the date of the calculation, as applicable, with respect to each of the investments in the Company's portfolio.
+In determining the capital gains incentive fee to be paid to the Investment Advisor, the Company calculates the cumulative aggregate realized capital gains and cumulative aggregate realized capital losses since the IPO, and the aggregate unrealized capital depreciation as of the date of the calculation, as applicable, with respect to each of the investments in the Company's portfolio.
 At the end of the applicable year, the amount of capital gains that serves as the basis for the calculation of the capital gains incentive fee to be paid equals the cumulative aggregate realized capital gains less cumulative aggregate realized capital losses, less aggregate unrealized capital depreciation, with respect to the Company's portfolio of investments.
 If this number is positive at the end of such year, then the capital gains incentive fee to be paid for such year equals 20.0% of such amount, less the aggregate amount of any capital gains incentive fees paid in all prior years.
-As of both December 31, 2015 and 2014, the capital gains incentive fee payable was \$0.
-The aggregate amount of capital gains incentive fees paid from the IPO through December 31, 2015 is \$348.
+As of both December 31, 2017 and 2016, the capital gains incentive fee payable was \$0.
+The aggregate amount of capital gains incentive fees paid from the IPO through December 31, 2017 is \$348.

 In addition, the Company accrues, but does not pay, a capital gains incentive fee in connection with any unrealized capital appreciation, as appropriate.
 If, on a cumulative basis, the sum of net realized gains/(losses) plus net unrealized appreciation/(depreciation) decreases during a period, the Company will reverse any excess capital gains incentive fee previously accrued such that the amount of capital gains incentive fee accrued is no more than 20.0% of the sum of net realized gains/(losses) plus net unrealized appreciation/(depreciation).
-During the years ended December 31, 2015 and 2014, the Company reversed previously accrued capital gains incentive fees of \$101 and \$731, respectively.
-During the year ended December 31, 2013, the Company accrued capital gains incentive fees of \$1.581.
+During the years ended December 31, 2017, 2016 and 2015, the Company accrued (reversed) capital gains incentive fees of \$2,055, \$2,994, and \$(101), respectively.
+As of December 31, 2017 and 2016, the accrued capital gains incentive fee payable was \$6,477 and \$4,422, respectively; such amounts are reported in the management and incentive fees payable - due to affiliate line on the consolidated statements of assets and liabilities.